sgravrock/css-url-embed/README.md

 ## Limitations

 Remote URLs (e.g. http://...) are not supported.
+Any remote URLs in the source CSS will be passed through unmodified.

 ## License